Developers' Perspectives on Software Licensing: Current Practices, Challenges, and Tools: Results

 \subsubsection{Areas requiring better tool support}

-Given the low reported tool adoption, in interviews, we investigated which licensing tasks respondents believed could most benefit from better tool support.
+Given the low reported tool adoption, we investigated in interviews which licensing tasks respondents believed could most benefit from better tool support.

-In interviews, respondents noted that ways to better explain licenses and their terms would be beneficial.
-To illustrate this, \iresp{5} cited how ``GitHub [has a] drop-down list when you choose a license, but it doesn't tell you what [the licenses] mean.'' \iresp{3} echoed this sentiment, elaborating that interpreting the terms of software licenses was a challenge: ``[T]here is a gap between what the license gives you as $\dots$ content and [how] you can interpret it $\dots$ [You] can understand the text, but if you need to learn how to interpret that, that would be nice, a tool that gives you the interpretation.''
-The challenge of interpreting licenses intensifies when considering software that crosses borders and licenses that were written in other legal and cultural contexts, as identified by \iresp{7}: ``[W]hen you are reading the laws sometimes, you have to interpret and it's very hard to make sure that your interpretation is the right one.
-And since we are talking in an international context, sometimes it depends $\dots$ there [are] some cultural aspects that make you interpret[ ] the law in [different] ways.
-But when you are talking about something which is worldwide, it's very difficult to interpret how the people that designed the rules thought about it.''
+Interviewees noted that ways to better explain licenses and their terms would be beneficial.
+To illustrate this, \iresp{5} cited how ``GitHub [has a] drop-down list when you choose a license, but it doesn't tell you what [the licenses] mean.'' \iresp{3} echoed this sentiment, elaborating that interpreting the terms of software licenses was a challenge: ``[T]here is a gap between what the license gives you as $\dots$ content and [how] you can interpret it$\dots$ [You] can understand the text, but if you need to learn how to interpret that, that would be nice, a tool that gives you the interpretation.''

 Similarly, \iresp{7} sought a tool to highlight the differences between licenses: ``$\dots$ I would like to have something to compare licenses.
 Because I think that there are some overlaps between some licenses, and sometimes it's hard to see the borders of the license.''